Zorovnici/interpreter/README.md

 java Interpreter <program-file> <input-file>
 ```

-Where <program-file> is the address of the program file and <input-file> is the address of
+Where program-file is the address of the program file and input-file is the address of
-the input file
+the input file.

 ## The language